 We’ve been watching horizontal videos from pretty much the birth of television, with vertical videos only becoming popular for smartphone users over the last decade.

 In most instances, horizontal videos are best.
-There are lots of benefits for filming in this orientation and a couple of other considerations to think about.
+There are lots of benefits to filming in this orientation and a couple of other considerations to think about.
 Take a look!

 Horizontal video is currently the most common format for distribution, and that’s likely to stay the same for quite some time.
 The vertical video slowly became more popular after 2010, following the release of the iPhone, and as most smartphones adopted a similar, taller screen shape.